Robeco Sustainable Property Equities I EUR

 Expectation of fund manager

-Commercial real estate fundamentals remain healthy in general.
-Employment growth is strong and labor markets are tight.
+Commercial real estate fundamentals are decelerating, but from very healthy levels.
+Labor markets are tight and employment growth is strong, though decelerating.
 Historically, employment growth has been a key demand driver of real estate space.
-The supply of new real estate space is increasing, but remains close to its historic average as a percentage of existing stock.
-Moreover, developed economies are expected to remain in an inflationary environment.
+The supply of new real estate space is being curtailed, as construction costs increased and financing has dried up.
+Developed economies are expected to remain in an inflationary environment.
 In general, it is easier for a landlord to negotiate rent increases when other goods and services are also going up in price.
 While fundamentals remain supportive for property stocks, financing costs have risen sharply.
-This will affect the investment market and in particular the pricing of lower-quality assets.
+As the listed real estate sector has repriced trading below NAV, declining property values have already been priced in.
+Looking at longer-term periods in history, we find that the sector has generated attractive returns versus general equities.
 Ownership of property assets offers an attractive income stream and the opportunity to benefit from land value appreciation.
 Its attractive yield is even more valuable due to the sector's inflation-hedging attributes.